| Brisbane Unplugged Gigs - BUg

 Acoustic, unplugged, mostly blackboard.
 Floor singers welcome.
 Singing 7:30 - 10:30pm.

-MARCH 29 - Full Blackboard night.
-A full night for
+JUNE 28 - Full Blackboard A full night for

 blackboard performers.
 If you’d like a set, please arrive by 7:15pm and talk to MC Anne.